 BUCKEYE FIREARMS: Stay up-to-date on gun laws, politics, and events.
 Plus get the Grassroots Action Guide FREE!

-Our educational foundation has launched a program to provide firearm training to teachers free of charge.
+Our educational foundation has launched a program to provide "active killer" training to Ohio teachers and administrators.

 If you are a teacher or school official, CLICK HERE to complete a questionnaire for consideration.

 The November 2013 NSSF-adjusted National Instant Criminal Background Check System (NICS) figure of 1,308,100 is a decrease of 14.2 percent compared to the NSSF-adjusted NICS figure of 1,525,177 in November 2012.
 For comparison, the unadjusted November 2013 NICS figure of 1,805,759 reflects a 9.6 percent decrease from the unadjusted NICS figure of 1,997,703 in November 2012.
 NSSF-adjusted NICS for November 2013 is the second highest on record — an 18.8% increase over November 2011.

 The adjusted NICS data were derived by subtracting out NICS purpose code permit checks used by several states such as Connecticut, Illinois, and Utah for CCW permit application checks as well as checks on active CCW permit databases.

 Though not a direct correlation to firearms sales, the NSSF-adjusted NICS data provide a more accurate picture of current market conditions.
 In addition to other purposes, NICS is used to check transactions of firearms sales and transfers on new and used handguns and long guns.